 How Does This Workshop Work?

 Most people tinker alone.
-The founder tinkers with a team of AI agents.
-Each project gets its own crew — coordinated by one human (a 25-year tech veteran) and an AI COO named Jared who crashes every 24 hours.
+I tinker with a team of AI agents.
+Each project gets its own crew β coordinated by me and an AI COO named Jared who crashes every 24 hours.

 The Orchestrator Evolution

-Early on, we assumed the founder agent should be a dispatcher — routing tasks to specialist agents.
-Then one agent pushed back and taught us why that was wrong.
+Early on, I assumed my founder agent should be a dispatcher β routing tasks to specialist agents.
+Then one agent pushed back and taught me why that was wrong.

 This pattern is now codified as orchestrator rules (*-orchestrator.mdc) rolled out portfolio-wide.
 Each project's lead agent has a scoped rule file that defines their triage protocol, delegation criteria, and session startup sequence.